-24 Operating segments
+25 Operating segments

-The Group has three reportable segments, as described below.
+The Group has four reportable segments, as described below.
 Reportable segments offer different products and services and are managed separately because they require different technology and operational marketing strategies.
 For each of the strategic business units, the Group's executive management reviews internal management reports on at least a quarterly basis.
 The following summary describes the operations in each of the Group's reportable segment:

-- Geospatial Artificial Intelligence Solutions (gIQ): The gIQ division is a geospatial one-stop shop offering end-to-end services from data acquisition and processing to artificial intelligence services, to a growing number of sectors such as defense, environment, energy & resources, smart cities, and transportation. - Smart Mobility Solutions (SMOS): The Smart Mobility Solutions division is the pioneer of autonomous driving and unmanned systems in MENA with a proven technological capability and know-how including Autonomous Solutions, Cloud Infra, Digital Twins, Charging Infrastructure, Transportation Super Apps, and Testing and Simulation. - Smart Operations Solutions (SOPs): The Smart Operations Solutions division is driving the revolution in how entities approach their operations, by providing customers the latest AI-powered innovative technological solutions which deliver both superior efficiency and efficacy.
+- Smart Geospatial Solutions (SGS): The SGS division is a geospatial one-stop shop offering end-to-end services from data acquisition and processing to artificial intelligence services, to a growing number of sectors such as defense, environment, energy & resources, smart cities, and transportation. - Smart Mobility Solutions (SMOS): The SMOS division is the pioneer of autonomous driving and unmanned systems in MENA with a proven technological capability and know-how including Autonomous Solutions, Cloud Infra, Digital Twins, Charging Infrastructure, Transportation Super Apps, and Testing and Simulation. - Smart Operations Solutions (SOPs): The SOP division is driving the revolution in how entities approach their operations, by providing customers the latest AI-powered innovative technological solutions which deliver both superior efficiency and efficacy. - Smart Space Solutions (SPAS): The SPAS division is a vertical AI-powered information solutions provider, utilizing space-based platforms across Remote Sensing, and Communication to deliver timely, actionable insights to various industries.